stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 binding_cost + sum(a + type_parsing_cost(Y) for Y in ARG_TYPES)
 ```

-`type_parsing_cost(Y)` := the cost of parsing argument Y
+`type_parsing_cost(Y)` := the cost of parsing argument Y \
-ARG_TYPES := the function definition's argument type signatures
+ARG_TYPES := the function definition's argument type signatures \
-and a is a constant associated with the binding of argument types.
+a is a constant associated with the binding of argument types

 ### Contract Storage Cost